Jade Sutherland: Storylines

 Jade arrives in Summer Bay from the city with her twin sister, Kirsty and their older sister Dani (Tammin Sursok) when their parents Rhys (Michael Beckley) and Shelley (Paula Forrest).
 Jade begins dating Duncan Stewart (Brendan McKensy), while Kirsty dates Nick.
 When Brodie Hanson (Susie Rugg) moves in with the Sutherlands, she and Jade form a sisterly bond after they share a room for a while.

 Jade soon resumes her ballet classes but is unnerved by a rival, Tonya (Sharni Vinson) and soon begins having issues with her body and develops bulimia as a result.
 She and Duncan soon break up after Duncan's behaviour has become uncontrollable following his mother Ailsa's (Judy Nunn) death.
 Jade later begins a more serious relationship with Nick after he and Kirsty split.
 Their relationship gets problems when Vice Principal Angie Russell (Laurie Foell) mind games starts playing with Nick and abusing him.
 Also after Angie is killed, Nick is still having difficulty getting close to other people, Jade and Nick don't want to give up their relationship and their love survives ultimately.

 After a while, Jade Nick makes it clear that she is ready for the first time sex.
 Nick tells her that he is afraid he can't handle it because of his trauma to sexual abuse.
 A while later Nick says he is ready, but every time they are with two intimate, he comes up with an excuse not to have sex with her.
 It becomes clear to Jade that he is not ready at all, but that he suppressed his trauma for her.
-She than tells him he can take the time that he needs and that he don't have to do something he can't handle.
+She then tells him he can take the time that he needs and that he doesn't have to do something he can't handle.
 Yet Nick dumps her because he doesn't want that she has to wait for him.
-They both think it's better that way, but realize after a while that they can't without each other and came back together.
+They both think it's better that way, but realize after a while that they can't be without each other and came back together.